Persuasion is a powerful word for anyone in the marketing space.

 Humans love stories.
 They are ingrained in our blood.

-Back in the hunter-gatherer times, we used to transmit information through stories, whether they were legends, myths, or rumors; thus we became wired to them.
+Back in the hunter-gatherer times, we used to transmit information through stories, whether they were legends, myths, or rumors; thus, we became wired to them.

-Stories helped increase cooperation within tribes, as recently shown by researchers of the University College London, which in turn helped the dissemination of information, like new tools and technologies developed.
+Stories helped increase cooperation within tribes, as recently shown by researchers of the University College London, which in turn helped the dissemination of information, as new tools and technologies developed.
 This also allowed us to become much more technologically advanced and better organized than any other species.

 Besides the anthropological explanation, there’s even a physiological reason why we love stories, one that makes us crave for them.